eudorach/ds_codesummary/COVID-19total_cases_correlation.md

 <img src="imgs/rc-245/15.png?raw=true"/>
 <img src="imgs/rc-245/14.png?raw=true"/>

-There is a positive correlation between the total cases and total vaccinations.
+There is a strong positive correlation between the total cases and total vaccinations.
 It appears that the increase in number of total cases is causing the vaccination numbers to increase.
 <img src="imgs/rc-245/16.png?raw=true"/>

 The next criteria examined was how smoking affects the total number of cases.